 Some examples of a prospect in Accomplish mode:

-- The team just had their most successful quarter yet and they are eager to keep improving; I want to reward them with sales training.
+The team just had their most successful quarter yet and they are eager to keep improving; I want to reward them with online sales training.

 Avoiding an impending negative outcome is the second most motivating factor for a prospect to make a buying decision.
 It’s similar to the first goal of “fixing” something, but with slightly less urgency.
 This happens when a change occurs to the prospects status quo, they recognize what they are currently doing won’t be sustainable, and need to act to avoid negative consequences.
 The prospect is looking into the future and wants to be proactive in solving a potential challenge/frustration.